qial/earthbound/glitchless.md

 Take the ropes back up and out.

-Teleport to Onett.

-**Diamond Dog**

-You can run from the dinosaurs and kind of run from enemies in Fire Spring.
-It is best to have Paula use  freeze and Poo bash Soul Consuming Flames rather than trying to run from them, but you can run if you're willing to accept the risk.

-You can hypnotize Evil Elementals and Super Phychic Phychos to make it easier to run.
+## Lost Underworld Fun

-Go to the south end of town and pick up another Exit mouse.
+Teleport to Onett and get another Exit Mouse.

 Teleport to the Lost Underworld.

+#### Enemies:

+- Dinosaurs: Run
+- Soul Consuming Flame: Freeze/bash
+- Elementals/Psychos: Hypnotize & run

 Go northeast a bit and pick up the Sea pendant.
 It should go to either Ness or Paula.
 Equip it on Poo so that he can revive if the rest of the party wipes.
 Alternativly you can equip it on Ness to save some menuing later.

-Go all the way west, then go south to the entrance to Fire Spring.
+Go west, then South to Fire Spring

+#### Fire Spring: (TODO Maze Notes)

-Walk to the right and stop at the bottom of the rope.
-Wait a few seconds here so the enemy that usually spawns to the right will hopefully despawn itself
+Walk to the right and stop at bottom of rope for a couple seconds to despawn enemy.

 Keep going to the right and enter the second door.
 Go in and out of this door until either the passage is clear or the enemies are both running from you.
 In the latter case, try to ambush them.